wharfkit/website/src/lib/docs/SessionKit/Login.md

 const result = await sessionKit.login()
 ```

-While awaiting the result of this call, the [UserInterface](/docs/sessionkit/plugin-user-interface) defined in the [SessionKit](/docs/sessionkit/session-kit-factory) will present any required choices to the end user that allows them to select a [WalletPlugin](/docs/sessionkit/plugin-wallet), a [ChainDefinition](/docs/utilities/common-library#chaindefinition), and a [PermissionLevel](#).
+While awaiting the result of this call, the [UserInterface](/docs/sessionkit/plugin-user-interface) defined in the [SessionKit](/docs/sessionkit/session-kit-factory) will present any required choices to the end user, which allows them to select a [WalletPlugin](/docs/sessionkit/plugin-wallet), a [ChainDefinition](/docs/utilities/common-library#chaindefinition), and a [PermissionLevel](#).
 The choices made by the end user will be used to create and configure a new [Session](/docs/sessionkit/session) instance.

-Upon completion the `login` method will return a [LoginResult](/docs/sessionkit/login-result) that contains:
+Upon completion, the `login` method will return a [LoginResult](/docs/sessionkit/login-result) that contains:

-- The `session` that is now available for use to perform transactions.
+- The `session` that is now available to perform transactions.
 - The `response` from the [WalletPlugin](/docs/sessionkit/plugin-wallet) that was used, indicating which blockchain and permission was returned.
 - The `context` object (a [LoginContext](/docs/sessionkit/login-context)) that was used during the login process.

-The [Session](/docs/sessionkit/session) instance that was returned in the result will automatically be persisted in the application through use of the [SessionStorage](/docs/sessionkit/session-storage) adapter and in the future can be retrieved with the [Restore](/docs/sessionkit/restore) method.
+The [Session](/docs/sessionkit/session) instance that was returned in the result will automatically be persisted in the application through use of the [SessionStorage](/docs/sessionkit/session-storage) adapter, and in the future can be retrieved with the [Restore](/docs/sessionkit/restore) method.

 ## Options

 Additional parameters may optionally be passed to the `login` method in order to further control the flow of this specific call.
-The option specified in this way will override the defaults inherited the [SessionKit](/docs/sessionkit/session-kit-factory) for this specific call to `login`.
+The option specified in this way will override the defaults inherited in the [SessionKit](/docs/sessionkit/session-kit-factory) for this specific call to `login`.

 Commonly used parameters that can be passed this way include:

 - `chain`: The blockchain ID to login against, preventing any user chain selection.
-- `chains`: An array blockchain IDs to allow logging in against, overriding the defaults from the [SessionKit](/docs/sessionkit/session-kit-factory)
+- `chains`: An array of blockchain IDs to allow logging in against, overriding the defaults from the [SessionKit](/docs/sessionkit/session-kit-factory).
 - `permissionLevel`: A specific [PermissionLevel](#) to login with, preventing any user account selection.
 - `walletPlugin`: A specific [WalletPlugin](/docs/sessionkit/plugin-wallet) to authenticate with, preventing any user wallet selection.